container-storage-interface/spec/spec.md

 #### `NodeUnpublishVolume`

-A Node Plugin MUST implement this RPC call.
+A Plugin MUST implement this RPC call.
 This RPC is a reverse operation of `NodePublishVolume`.
 This RPC MUST undo the work by the corresponding `NodePublishVolume`.
 This RPC SHALL be called by the CO at least once for each `target_path` that was successfully setup via `NodePublishVolume`.
-If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO SHOULD issue all `NodeUnpublishVolume` (as specified above) before calling `ControllerUnpublishVolume` for the given node and the given volume.
+If the corresponding Plugin has `CONTROLLER_PUBLISH_UNPUBLISH_VOLUME` plugin capability, the CO SHOULD issue all `NodeUnpublishVolume` (as specified above) before calling `ControllerUnpublishVolume` for the given node and the given volume.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume is being used.

 This RPC is typically called by the CO when the workload using the volume is being moved to a different node, or all the workload using the volume on a node has finished.